Skip to content

 You also have ADDITIONAL TICKET OPTIONS.
 Click on those words to open up Ticket Availability Dates.

-The “Ticket Availability Dates” allows you to select a start date and end date for ticket availability.
+The “Ticket Availability Dates” allow you to select a start date and end date for ticket availability.
 Ticket purchases will not be available either before or after these two dates.

-You can also select HIDDEN (where the ticket will be hidden until a promo code is entered.
-Since a credit card needs to be on file with Localist for payment through a Stripe account, and GSU does not and will not set one up, you will not have this option.),
+You can also select HIDDEN (where the ticket will be hidden until a promo code is entered).
+Since a credit card needs to be on file with Localist for payment through a Stripe account, and GSU does not and will not set one up, this option will not be available.

 Once the Ticket is added and you click on the “Save” button, you can drag the ticket listing under the appropriate Ticket Group heading that you would like it to fall under.